syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Number-Formatting.md

 The [`FormatString`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_FormatString) property determines the format specifier by which the display text has to be formatted.

-N> The control displays the formatted text on lost focus.
-Default Value of [`FormatString`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_FormatString) is "n".
+N> The control displays the formatted text when the focus is lost.
+The default Value of [`FormatString`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_FormatString) is "n".

 ### Display currency notation